achrysaetos/Twitter-clone/README.md

 # Social Media App

-A simple social media app, built with Ruby on Rails.
+A simple social media app built with Ruby on Rails.

 *Users can create/edit/delete their own posts, add likes/comments to existing posts, and retweet other users’ posts.*